 Notes

-- You can swap the plain / all-purpose flour in this recipe for self-raising flour of the same quantity, and remove the baking powder.
+- Swap the plain flour for self-raising flour and exclude the baking powder.

 Nutrition